Why Study an African Language?

 • BU takes Africa seriously and has since 1953!
 The African Studies Center is one of the oldest and best regarded centers of its kind in the US, and with over 100 affiliated faculty who do research or teach about African issues it’s one of the largest.
 More than twenty different schools and departments at BU count an Africanist among their faculty.
 350 courses with at least 25% African content are available in BU’s course inventory.

-• The African Studies Center, African Presidential Center, West African Research Center, Pardee Center for the Study of the Longer Range Future, Center for Global Health & Development, Program for the Study of the African Environment, Groupe de Recherches sur l’Afrique francophone—all BU centers or programs with significant research interest in Africa.
+• The African Studies Center, West African Research Center, Pardee Center for the Study of the Longer Range Future, Center for Global Health & Development, Program for the Study of the African Environment, Groupe de Recherches sur l’Afrique francophone—all BU centers or programs with significant research interest in Africa.

 The chance to study an African language is one of the truly UNIQUE opportunities students have at BU--AND students can get paid to study them